ENTREPRENEUR HANDBOOK

 Before handing over the document, proofread it thoroughly.
 It is prudent to allow someone to read through the proposal to pinpoint grammatical or typing errors.

-6. Provide different opinions
+6. Provide Multiple Options

 Presenting your prospective clients with alternatives makes them feel highly valued.
 Also, they feel at ease knowing that you are considerate and flexible on their budget.
 As a result, they may feel more comfortable doing business with you compared to others.